Christopher Taylor (politician): Early life and education

+Career

 Taylor is a corporate and commercial attorney, and he practices with the law firm Hooper Hathaway in Ann Arbor.
 Prior to joining Hooper Hathaway, he worked with Butzel Long, also in Ann Arbor, and Ropes & Gray in Boston; he was additionally a law clerk for Bruce Selya, a judge on the United States Court of Appeals for the First Circuit.
 Prior to being elected to public office, Taylor served on the boards of directors of the Ann Arbor non-profit organizations 826michigan, Ann Arbor in Concert, and FestiFools.

-Political career
+Private legal practice

+Following his graduation from the University of Michigan Law School in 1997, Taylor was admitted to the Massachusetts bar in 1999.
+He began his legal career in Boston, practicing with the firm Ropes & Gray.
+He also served as a law clerk for Judge Bruce M. Selya on the United States Court of Appeals for the First Circuit.

+Taylor later returned to Ann Arbor to join the law firm Butzel Long, and subsequently became a partner at Hooper Hathaway, where he currently practices.
+His legal work focuses primarily on business and commercial law, including intellectual property matters, start-up representation, corporate governance, and estate planning.
+He represents a variety of clients ranging from start-ups and software developers to manufacturers and non-profits, while also assisting individuals and families with probate and trust administration.

-Ann Arbor City Council
+City Council

-In 2008, Taylor ran for Ann Arbor City Council as a Democrat on a platform that included restraining spending, balancing development with the city's character, investing in infrastructure, protecting the city's parks and recreation offerings, and supporting its neediest residents.
+In 2008, Taylor ran for Ann Arbor City Council as a Democrat on a platform that included restraining spending, balancing development with the city's character, investing in infrastructure, protecting the city's parks and recreation offerings, and supporting residents.
 In the election, he defeated fellow Democrat Stephen Kunselman by a two-to-one margin for a seat on the council.
-He would not be challenged in an election again until he ran for mayor in 2014.
 Taylor served a total of three terms on Ann Arbor City Council, where he represented the city's Third Ward.
-In 2010, he announced that he would seek re-election due in part to the effects of the Great Recession on the city.

-During his tenure, Taylor participated in the City Council's Budget Committee, City Administrator Search Committee, Council Rules Committee, Parks Advisory Commission, Senior Center and Mack Pool Task Force, and Taxicab Board.
-As a Council member, Taylor gained a reputation for supporting Ann Arbor's local crosswalk law, advocating for more commercial and residential recycling, maintaining zoning boundaries and downtown building height limits, opposing digital billboards, and subsidizing public art; in December 2013, he co-sponsored a proposal to contribute $10,000 to help fund the 2014 Ann Arbor Street Art Fair.
+As a Council member, Taylor gained a reputation for supporting Ann Arbor's local crosswalk law, advocating for more commercial and residential recycling, maintaining zoning boundaries and downtown building height limits, opposing digital billboards, and subsidizing public art.